guidebooks/store/guidebooks/knative/provision/cluster/eventing/with-yaml.md

     To learn more, read the [Apache CouchDB source](https://github.com/knative-sandbox/eventing-couchdb/blob/main/source/README.md) documentation.

 === "VMware Sources and Bindings"

+    A Knative compatible Event Source for VMware events, e.g. VMware vSphere including a Binding to easily access the vSphere API from Kubernetes objects, e.g. a Job.

     * Install VMware Sources and Bindings by running the command: